 In 2000, the Luiss Library was given Senator Francesco Pujia's private library.
 The collection is made up of 913 volumes on law, especially criminal law.
 An important section includes volumes and pamphlets on criminal (1930-31) and civil (1942) Fascist law.

 In 2022, the Library received part of Professor Marcello Foschini's library.
-Professor Foschini was Luiss Rector from June 16, 2005 to September 30, 2006 and full professor of Commercial Law at Luiss Faculty of Law since 1970.
-The collection of 1,300 books consists mainly of monographs on commercial law, corporate law and public law.
+Professor Foschini was Full Professor, Dean of the Law Department from 1988 to 2003, Deputy Rector from 2002 to 2005, and Rector of Luiss from June 16, 2005 to September 30, 2006.
+The collection of 1,300 books, published between 1941 e 2017, consists mainly of monographs on commercial law, corporate law and public law.

 On June, 15th 2018, Luiss, Renmin University of China and The State Council Information Office of the People’s Republic of China signed a Trilateral agreement for the creation of the Chinese Library.